Deathkon/Deathkon/README.md

 - 📚 I’m currently learning everything about Frontend and Backend technologies 😅
 - 📚 I'm also learning about mobile development with flutter
 - 💪🏼 Future Goals: Learn more technologies - Never stop creating new ideas.
-- Fun Fact: Beside being a developer, am also certified in Networking and Cybersecurity
+- ✨Fun Fact: Beside being a developer, am also certified in Networking and Cybersecurity

 ---